openego/eTraGo/doc/contributing.rst

           " long string"
       )

-  - :code:`Black` also can't check whether you're using readable names for your variables.
+  - :code:`black` also can't check whether you're using readable names for your variables.
 So please don't use abbreviations.
 Use `readable names`_.

-  - :code:`Black` also can't reformat your comments.
+  - :code:`black` also can't reformat your comments.
 So please keep in mind that PEP 8 specifies a line length of 72 for free flowing text like comments and docstrings.
 This also extends to the documentation in reStructuredText files.